 There's also Naruto's mother, Kushina.
 When she first arrived in the Hidden Leaf as a kid, the other kids immediately took to mocking her for her red hair, and she didn't help things when she shot her mouth off about becoming the first female Hokage.
 Within minutes, she flipped out and beat the living shit out of the bullies.
 One particular kid actually brought in his older brother to help him get revenge, and Kushina still kicked their asses.

-Elfen Lied: When you're pinned down by the monster with the ability to rip you to shreds with their crazy invisible psychic arms, it's probably a good idea NOT to antagonize them.
-When one character threatens to kill said monster next time he sees her, the monster solves that problem...by gouging out the man's eyes.
+Elfen Lied: When you're pinned down by Lucy with the ability to rip you to shreds with her crazy invisible psychic arms, it's probably a good idea NOT to antagonize her.
+When one character threatens to kill Lucy next time he sees her, she solves that problem...by gouging out the man's eyes.
+In other words, whatever you do, do NOT bully this tormented psychic girl.

 Subverted in Slayers with Zelgadis the chimera.
 Most regular humans either run away in fear or ridicule him for his appearance (and it's also worth noting that he's Nigh Invulnerable and a skilled sorcerer-swordsman), but he doesn't do a thing about it; rather, he either makes a snippy reply or he gets depressed.
 After he meets the other main characters, though, he begins to take some insults in stride.
 In the novels, it seemed that he played it straight in the beginning (as "Rezo's berserker"), but it's hinted that Rezo was influencing/manipulating him.